ljpy/meetups/ORGANIZATION.md

     * [ ] Select `Poligon` for Where.
     * [ ] Enter `Description`.
 Template:
         ```
-        Hi fellow Pythonistas!
+        Hello, fellow Pythonistas!

-        The next Python Meetup will take place on Monday 20th August, at 7pm in Poligon.
+        The next Python Meetup will take place on Thursday 15th November, at 7 pm in Poligon.

-        Speakers: post a comment to https://github.com/ljpy/meetups/issues/16 or send an email to ljpy-organizers@googlegroups.com.
-First two people to do so get to share their ideas/tips/hacks/rants!
+        Speakers: post a comment to https://github.com/ljpy/meetups/issues/19 or send an email to ljpy-organizers@googlegroups.com.
+The first two people to do so get to share their ideas/tips/hacks/rants!

-        Sponsors: post a comment to https://github.com/ljpy/meetups/issues/16 or send an email to ljpy-organizers@googlegroups.com.
-First one to do so gets to be the sponsor!
+        Sponsors: post a comment to https://github.com/ljpy/meetups/issues/19 or send an email to ljpy-organizers@googlegroups.com.
+The first one to do so gets to be the sponsor!

         See you soon!